ome/omero-guide-ilastik/docs/ilastik_fiji.rst

 #.
 Add new lines on cells which are too dim to be selected.

 #.
-Click on Live Update…repeat
+Click on Live Update... repeat

 #.
 Stop Live Update